top of page

 How to prevent Berserk Syndrome

-To prevent berserk syndrome developing, don't overhandle young cria, leave cria to bond with their dam and fellow alpacas, keep alpacas in groups of at least 3 or more to enable them to learn important herd social skills and avoid boredom that may lead to them seeking out human companionship, push away over interested cria, avoid getting eye level with young alpacas regularly and, if needed, bottle feed from behind.
+To prevent berserk syndrome developing, don't overhandle young cria, leave cria to bond with their dam & fellow alpacas, keep alpacas in groups of at least 3+ to enable them to learn important herd social skills and avoid boredom that may lead to them seeking out human companionship, push away over interested cria, avoid getting eye level with young alpacas regularly and, if needed, bottle feed from behind.
 Continue to discourage any overzealous behaviour as the alpaca grows by pushing them away, extending an arm out to stop them approaching and/or walking away and limiting human contact.

-It is important to remember that young animals that are nervous of people and want to spend time with their mothers are completely and utterly normal and human interaction with these young animals should not be forced.
+Remember that young animals that are nervous of people & want to spend time with their mothers are completely normal and human interaction with these young animals should not be forced.

 Can berserk syndrome be corrected?